valtimo-platform/valtimo-documentation/release-notes/major12/12.1.2/valtimo-frontend-libraries.md

   After opening the 'Documenten' tab, any subsequent navigation to a non standard tab would show an error.

+* **Documenten API metadata modal in Form.io forms**

+  The documenten API metadata modal for the Documenten API uploader custom component for Form.io now works properly.

+* **Task status text gets wrapped**

+  When a user task had a long name, the task list on the case detail page would be wrapped.

+* **Case summary form was not using 100% of the available space**

+  On the case detail page, the summary form would not fully use the available space.

 ## Breaking changes

 No breaking changes.